SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/revfiles/ReviewerResponse.md

+# Point-By-Point Reviewer Comment Response

+We would like to thank the reviewers and editor for taking the time to read our manuscript and offer constructive feedback.
+We incorporated the suggested edits and feel that this great improved the manusript.
+Below we included a point-by-point response to the reviewer comments, with our comments highlighted in *italics* and the relevant manuscript change locations highlighted as **bold**.

 # Reviewer #1 (Comments for the Author):

 Hannigan et al. describe a machine learning-based approach for predicting phage-bacterial host interactions and use it to build ecological networks for human microbiome samples based on published data.
 They analyze differences in network features as a function of host nutrition (low fat vs high fat), health status (lean vs obese twins) and body regions (diverse skin sites).
 The authors built their prediction model using data from previous publications as training set, containing 43 diverse bacterial species and 30 diverse phage strains, where the infectiveness relationship had been established experimentally (Fig 1A).
 The evaluation of the resulting predictive model shows that the amino acid similarity between phage and bacteria was the strongest predictor of infectiveness, followed by nucleotide similarity, shared protein families, and to a negligible degree CRISPRs (Fig 1B).
 They attribute the lack of predictive power of the latter to the minimal amounts of CRISPRs identified.